monz/fastSharer/README.md

 Happy sharing.

 ## Implemented
-- share files via dropping them into the dropping area
+- share files and directories by dropping them into the dropping area
 - discovery of other sharing nodes
 - shared files will be transmitted in chunks which are loaded from available nodes to use all available network capacity
 - calculated metadata for shared files can be saved/loaded (\<user.home\>/.sharer)